 One can gauge the importance of listening by taking stock of the Human Condition.
-Where we have peace, harmony, prosperity, and technical advancement, we can readily find effective listening and communication.
+Where we have peace, harmony, prosperity, and technical progress, one can readily find effective listening and communication.

 Where discord reigns, at whatever level, from between individuals to between Nations, effective listening and communication remains starkly absent.

-From any progressive perspective one can imagine, where the goal is to improve the Human condition – meaning anything Good – the importance of listening must take top billing.
+From any progressive perspective one could imagine, where the goal is to improve the Human condition – meaning anything Good – the importance of listening must take top billing.

 Listening to communicate is fundamental to progress and advancement.